Source of Funds vs. Source of Wealth

 • Remember: A UK Bank Account Isn't a Free Pass One of the most common poor practices is "Assuming funds are legitimate because they came from a UK bank account."
 Sophisticated criminals are adept at layering illicit money through the legitimate financial system.
 The origin of the funds, not the final bank account, is what matters.

-This is where regulators refer you for investigation
+This is where internal file reviews fail.
+This is where regulators refer you for investigation.

-1. File Sampling & Review (confidential, proportionate, and collaborative)
+1. File Sampling & Review (Proportionate, objective, confidential review).

 Disclaimer